 A hemorrhoidectomy is done to remove hemorrhoids.
-Hemorrhoids are swollen veins.
-They're found in or around the anus and rectum.
-They cause discomfort, pain, or bleeding.
+These are swollen veins found in or around the anus and rectum.

 Copyright © Nucleus Medical Media, Inc.